Prospect your farm neighborhood and be remembered by your past clients in real estate

 Fourth of July Themed Postcards, Greeting Cards, and Notecards

 One option would be to send 4th of July themed postcards, notecards, or greeting cards.
-This is a task that can be done in advance and even facilitated by your assistant.
+Sending greeting cards is a task that can be done in advance and even facilitated by your assistant.
 Perhaps have your children help on for extra spending money.

 (Click the Amazon links above to shop for any style of 4th of July themed card)